This post has already been read 28580 times!

 There is much more in the report, I highly recommend it.
 You can read it here: BCG Perspectives on Digital Supply Chains

-Incidentally, the “connectedness” and unity that is the bedrock of the digital supply chain, is why my company was named “One Network.”
-You’ll find many of the themes of the digital supply chain discussed here.
+Incidentally, the “connectedness” and unity that is the bedrock of the Digital Supply Chain®, is why One Network Enterprises was named “One Network.”
+You’ll find many of the themes of the Digital Supply Chain® and networks discussed here.

 - Three Paths to Advantage with Digital Supply Chain, BCG